0xDBFB7/scientific_standards/README.md

 The reasons are very detailed and complicated to someone who does not know spectral lines from Adam, such as myself.

 Ultimately, all the techniques used are well-estabilished.
 Mass spectrometry was invented in 1918 and spectral line analysis has ~80 years of precedent, ICP-MS has been used since 1980 and best-practices abound.
 LIBS has been used since the 1960s (https://arxiv.org/pdf/1407.0132.pdf).

 I believe this was an unforced error on the part of the literature.
 This paper did not need to be written, and there was absolutely no reason for it to be published.
 Or, alternatively, since the authors disagree with the retraction, if the paper is correct and the retraction was invalid, there is no reason why such ambiguity ever needed to exist.

 The paper's authors appear to be excellent scientists.
 The first author has since helped with interesting papers on all sorts of materials science.
 The second author has gone on to produce a great result in antibiotics.
 Perhaps I am too generous, but I do not believe it would be fair to blame the authors, considering that the peer-reviewers, presumably populated by *experts in the field of spectroscopy* did not see an issue.
 Neither can I blame the editors.
 I think *the system must have failed them*.

-First, entire very easily systematized into a checkbox that any of the reviewers could have verified quickly - or (speculation) potentially even automated by the journal:
+First, (and, admittedly, with the benefit of post-hoc reasoning), the entire mistake could perhaps have been easily systematized into a checkbox that any of the reviewers could have verified quickly - or (speculation) potentially even automated by the journal:

 > "That is why some simple spectroscopic rules mentioned by Cremers and Radziemski12 should be kept in mind: (i) the strongest lines of the main components must be present in emission spectra; (ii) observation of combinations of intense lines (multiplets): if one component is observed, the others should also be present; (iii) consideration of relative line intensities from spectral databases; and (iv) the presence of spectral lines of various ionized states depending on the experimental conditions."